Two PowerPoint templates have been created for University staff presentations:

 - Don’t use color alone to convey information.
 Print or look at your slides in grayscale to see if meaning is lost without color.

 - Replace these with simple slide transitions when needed.

 - Check the reading order of text boxes that you insert into the slide, which are not part of the master layout.

 - Ensure that all embedded video is captioned

 - Include a transcript for embedded audio

 - If your slides contain animations, make them brief and ensure that they don’t distract from the most important content on the page.

 - Add Alt Text for all of your images

-When you create a hyperlink using the full address (i.e. http://www.purduecal.edu), the link may not make sense to your in-person audience, or online to a screen reader user.
+When you create a hyperlink using the full URL address (i.e. http://www.purduecal.edu), the link may not make sense to your in-person audience, or to anyone accessing the presentation online.
 Instead, use descriptive text, such as Purdue University Calumet website, in the Text to Display box .

-A link URL is something that can be added to the Notes panel so that someone printing the PowerPoint will be able to type the link into the browser window.
+A link URL can be added to the Notes panel so that someone printing the PowerPoint will be able to type the link into the browser window.